Aishwarya-Manjunath/Genetically-not-yet-secure/README.md

 # Genetically-Secure
-A tool for crypto secure encryption and decryption using PRNG and the Genetic Algorithm.
+A tool for crypto secure encryption and decryption using PRNG and the Genetic Algorithm.</n>

 To run the code:
 python3 gui.py